pyodide/pyodide/docs/project/roadmap.md

 Python packages make an extensive use of packages such as `requests` to synchronously fetch data.
 We currently can't use such packages since sockets are not available in Pyodide.
-We could however try to re-implement some of the stdlib libraries with Web APIs, potentially making this possible.
+We could however try to re-implement some stdlib libraries with Web APIs, potentially making this possible.

 Because http.client is a synchronous API, we first need support for synchronous